 ESPs have differing restrictions on tags.
 For portability, it's best to stick with strings that start with an alphanumeric character.
-(Also, Postmark only allows a single tag per message.)
+(Also, a few ESPs allow only a single tag per message.)

 Caution: Some ESPs put metadata (and a recipient's merge_metadata) and tags in email headers, which are included with the email when it is delivered.
 Anything you put in them could be exposed to the recipients, so don't include sensitive data.